Close

 • Supporting documents specific to your visa type

-Important: All foreign documents require translation into Norwegian or English and potential apostille certification.
+All foreign documents require translation into Norwegian or English where applicable.

 Step 3: Complete Application Forms

-Submit applications through the official UDI (Norwegian Directorate of Immigration) online portal or download paper forms.
+Complete your electronic application through the official UDI (Norwegian Directorate of Immigration) online portal.
 Ensure accuracy in all entries, as errors frequently cause delays or rejections.
+Applications must be submitted at least 20 days before travel but not earlier than 6 months before the date of travel.

 Step 4: Schedule and Attend Appointment